chamambom/resume/README.md

 **Challenges Experienced**
  - My first hybrid setup , i never anticipated that having mimecast routing the emails (3rd party software) which is outside the perimeter network was going to complicate my life.
 I was cautious but the email routing was confusing.
 The firewall was configured to block any spoofing attempts (mimecast trying to deliver same domain emails) originating outside the trusted IP block.
-We ended up configuring customer rules for different mail routing scenarios.
+We ended up configuring customer rules for different mail routing scenarios.<br>

  **Reference** - Dave Michie <br>